Skip to Content

 Bronx Cocktail Mise en Place

-We were ready to craft a Bronx cocktail once we organized these ingredients and basic bar tools.
+We were ready to craft a Bronx cocktail once we organized these ingredients and basic bar tools. | Image: ©2foodtrippers

 The first step is to measure the gin, dry vermouth sweet vermouth and orange juice.
 As you measure them, pour each directly into a shaker.
-We like to use a Japanese jigger to ensure accurate measurements and make clean pours.
+We use a Japanese jigger to ensure accurate measurements and make clean pours.

-Buy a Japanese jigger from Amazon if you don’t have a jigger or want an inexpensive upgrade.
+Buy a Japanese jigger from Amazon if you need a jigger or want an inexpensive upgrade.

 Measuring Orange Juice for a Bronx Cocktail

-Accurate measurements result in better cocktails.
+Accurate measurements result in better cocktails. | Image: ©2foodtrippers

 The next step is to add a dash of orange bitters.